 items per page

 Pray for those recording the Bible story sets for two languages in South Asia.
-These will be made available using audio players for the story fellowship groups in various villages.
+These will be made available using audio players for story fellowship groups in various villages.
 Pray for strong voices and no technical problems with the recording.
 Pray that all the staff stay healthy for the sessions.
-And ask for wisdom as these are distributed on audio players and mobile phone apps.
+Ask for wisdom for those who distribute the stories on audio players and mobile phone apps.
 Pray that the listeners respond to the Scriptures with faith and obedience.

 Praise God for a new radio program starting up in a remote province in Southeast Asia.
 Everything is in place except for the funding; pray that this will come through soon.
 Pray for those recording Scripture and preparing radio program material.
 Pray that they will have strong voices and wisdom about what to share.
 And pray for the listeners, that they will respond to the Scriptures and messages with faith and obedience.